UP | HOME

 Ask this question; "Left behind from where?"

-Where do you actually suppose a species that's totally immersed in and totally dependent on technology is going?
+Where do you suppose a society that's totally immersed in and totally dependent on technology is going?
 Nowhere good!

 Appeal to authority